bicarbon8/automated-functional-testing/packages/aft-jasmine-reporter/README.md

     });
 });
 ```
-and which would output the following to your console and any AFT `LoggingPlugin` instances referenced in your `aftconfig.json` (assuming your test expectations all pass)
+and which would output the following to your console and any AFT `ReportingPlugin` instances referenced in your `aftconfig.json` (assuming your test expectations all pass)
 ```text
 17:52:45 - [YourTestSuite allows you to log using AFT Reporter] - STEP - starting test...
 17:54:02 - [YourTestSuite allows you to log using AFT Reporter] - STEP - test is complete